WWE Raw Results (5/22): Keller’s report with analysis of Nakamura vs. Balor, Lesnar and Cody in arena, Imperium vs. Riddle & KO & Sami

 WINNERS: Otis & Gable in 5:00.

 -Saxton stood outside of Cody’s locker room.
 Pearce stormed past him.
-COdy pushed Pearce out and said there is nothing to talk about.
+Cody pushed Pearce out and said there is nothing to talk about.
 “Get out of here!”
 Cody yelled before slamming the door closed.

 -Shinsuke Nakamura made his ring entrance. [c]